Legion Auxiliary To Meet Sept. 20

-The American Legion Auxiliary Yankton Roy Anderson Post 791 will hold their first meeting for 2022-2023 on Tuesday Sept.
+The American Legion Auxiliary Yankton Post No. 12 will hold their first meeting for 2022-2023 on Tuesday Sept.
 20, at 7 p.m. at VFW.
 (Note the change of the day.)

 Hostesses will be Marlys List and Janice DeJong.